SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/09-EvaluatorPrimitives.md

 ```
 CInterpreterTest >> testPointNew
 	| p |
 	self interpreter globalEnvironmentAt: #Point put: Point.
-	p := (self executeSelector: #newPoint).
+	p := self executeSelector: #newPoint.
 	self
 		assert: p class
-		equals: Point.
+		equals: Point
 ```

+### BasicNew: Primitive

-For `basicNew:` we follow the same approach as before.
+For `basicNew:`, we follow the same approach as before.
 We validate that the class is a class supporting variable number of instance variables.

 ```
 CInterpreter >> primitiveBasicNewVariable